US stocks rise as health authorities focus on China virus

 Technology stocks led the gains early on.
 Many of the companies in the sector are reliant on China for sales and could suffer if that nation’s economy slumps.
 IBM was a standout following good fourth-quarter earnings.

-Banks also rose.
-Capital One climbed 4.1% after reporting surprisingly good financial results.
-JPMorgan Chase and Bank of America also climbed.

-Energy companies fell as oil prices slipped more than 2%.
+Industrial stocks fell and Boeing shed 2.2%.
+Energy companies also fell as oil prices slipped more than 2%.